 To be truly radical is to make hope possible rather than despair convincing.Raymond Williams

-This blog is a companion to a new book project called Creative Universities: Reimagining Education for Alternative Futures.
+This blog is a companion to a new book project called Creative Universities: Reimagining Education in an Age of Global Challenges, which will be published by Bristol University Press in September 2021.
 In the book, I explore the role of creativity in university programs that focus on understanding and addressing contemporary social, economic and environmental challenges.
 I develop a critical-creative pedagogy that combines critical analysis of these challenges with arts-and-design based, experiential, whole-person forms of teaching that develop not only students’ analytical thinking, but also their imagination, emotions, lateral and practical capabilities.
 All of these will be essential if students – as the change makers of today and leaders of tomorrow – are to envision, design and build the novel responses that are so urgently needed to address the multiple crises our world is facing.

 Here is a brief overview of the book as I currently envision it: